Skip to main content

 If you or a loved one need help with personal care or daily tasks and want to stay in your own home and community, consider using home care services.
 Home care services can help you stay as safe and independent as possible in your home.

-State-paid servicesIf you don't qualify for state-paid servicesFind a home care worker
+State-paid servicesIf you don't qualify for state-paid servicesHelp finding in-home care providers

 Some people qualify for state-paid services through Medicaid or Oregon Project Independence.
 If you don't qualify for state-paid services, there are other community resources that can help.
-You can also choose to pay for a home care worker yourself.
-Oregon has a Home Care Registry that matches people who need services with home care workers.
+You can also choose to pay for an in-home care provider yourself

 Getting started with state-paid services